wesleywerner/dregosadv/design/doc.md

 # TODO
 * Add HELP, ABOUT, HINT
-* Look in directions in most rooms
 * Optimize entry descriptions for all rooms
 * Include "Scenic";
-* Advent style "go to room" logic, DM4 $30 pg 220
 * Fill the journal with notes

 ### Done